Always blamed for the issues in our world but shamed when we try to take action.

 Apathetic teens consumed by their screens or engaged adolescents determined to make a scene?

-Unmotivated individuals clueless with the world around them or passionate leaders eager to work towards creating change?
+Unmotivated individuals clueless with the world around them or passionate leaders eager to work towards creating a greater outcome.

 You see, we are not the causes of our climate crisis, but we are the bearers.

-We are the generation who have always known a world of severe natural disasters and global heating.
+We are the generation who have always known a world of severe natural disasters and global warming.

 We are the generation who have to solve this crisis.